 Founded by Thayer alumnus and history teacher Rob Dixon ‘79 P’03,‘16 in 1993, Project RISE (Respect, Integrity, and Success through Education) is an academic enrichment program which runs both in the summer and during the school year.

-Many of the students who attend Project RISE excel in mathematics and English and return to their schools with increased self-esteem and a renewed love of learning.
+Many of the students who attend Project RISE excel in Mathematics and English and return to their schools with increased self-esteem and a renewed love of learning.

-Project RISE History
+Project RISE Timeline

 Project RISE Student Demographics

 Students come from a diverse pool of academic environments, including: